Three poems sits upon the page.

 Because they hurt, because they’re mine.

-Each word, a scar, each line, some hope.
+Each stroke, a lock, each line, a cage.\

 So let them rest, and let them go.